eric-cobb/instruqt-geo-workshop/README.md

 ### `python3` and `pip3`

 The sample workshop data is loaded into Elasticsearch with a Python script.
-Your environment should have acccess to `python3` and `pip3` commands.
+Your environment should have acccess to `python3` and `pip3` commands version 3.9 or newer.
 If you need to install Python, we recommend [uv](https://github.com/astral-sh/uv) for installing/managing python versions, your python virtual environments, and your python requirements.

 ## Set Up Local Development Environment